cysouw/diathesis/text/c06_prepositions.md

 ### Identifying non-governed prepositions {#sec:prepositions-definition-non-governed}

 Non-governed prepositional phrases are typically adverbial phrases, describing either a local [@next a], temporal [@next b], manner [@next c] or purpose/causal [@next d] situation.
-Some such adverbial prepositional phrases do not have an article after the preposition, like in *gegen Abend* 'early evening', *aus Gold* 'golden', or *mit größter Sorgfalt* 'carefully'.
+In some contexts, such adverbial prepositional phrases do not have an article after the preposition, like in *gegen Abend* 'early evening', *aus Gold* 'golden', or *mit größter Sorgfalt* 'carefully'.

 ::: ex
 a.
 Ich arbeite in dem Arbeitszimmer.